-I, the undersigned, acknowledge that I have reviewed the College of Pharmacy Student Handbook, which contains the College's Academic Policies, Procedures and other pertinent information.
-Furthermore, I as expected to become thoroughly familiar with these policies and procedures.
+I, the undersigned, acknowledge that I have reviewed the College of Pharmacy Student Handbook, which contains the College's Academic Policies, Procedures, and other pertinent information.
+Furthermore, I am expected to become thoroughly familiar with these policies and procedures.

-Name ID# Signature Date
+Name ID # Signature Date

-Please submit this signed form to the Office of Student Affairs by August 30th.
+Please submit this signed form to the Office of Student Affairs (Ms. Michelle Blackwell) by September 15th.